sargonas/meshcord/README.md

 - Requires physical USB connection to the device
 - Single radio per instance
 - **Built-in resilience**: Automatic error recovery and connection health monitoring
+- All messages received by radio are queued up and passed along in sequence without fail

 **HTTP Connection Notes:**
 - Polls the device's web API for new messages